 Maximum earning threshold: The work rise is only earned when it is earned less than the maximum earning threshold

 Work rise earned if: Will the minimum and maximum threshold be evaluated against the total duration per event or per day.
 E.g. if there is a maximum threshold, calculation method is daily, and there are two events earning the work rise on a day, the total duration of the events will not be added up, but the work rise duration for each event will be checked to be below the threshold.
 Then work rise compensation can be earned for each event, even though their total duration would exceed the maximum earning threshold.
+Setting has no effect if Calculate threshold based on - setting is set to "Regular work hours on the day".

 Minimum amount compensated: The work rise shall be compensated at least by the amount set, even if less is earned